anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 <a name="7.4.4"></a>
 ### 7.4.4.
 Logging, Monitoring, and Analytics (LMA) Framework
-In this section, a possible framework utilizing Prometheus, Fluentd, Elasticsearch and Kibana is given as an example only.
+In this section, a possible framework utilising Prometheus, Fluentd, Elasticsearch and Kibana is given as an example only.

 <p align="center"><img src="../figures/RA1-Ch07-Monitoring-Logging-Framework.png" alt="Monitoring and Logging Framework"><b>
   Figure 7-1: Monitoring and Logging Framework</b> </p>

 The monitoring and logging framework (**Figure 7-1**) leverages Prometheus as the monitoring engine and Fluentd for logging.
-In addition, the framework uses Elasticsearch to store and organize logs for easy access.
+In addition, the framework uses Elasticsearch to store and organise logs for easy access.
 Prometheus agents pull information from individual components on every host.
-Fluentd, an Open Source data collector, unifies data collection and consumption for better use and understanding of data.
+Fluentd, an open-source data collector, unifies data collection and consumption for better use and understanding of data.
 Fluentd captures the access, application and system logs.